Covid-19

 You can use these at weekends, weekdays or during the school holidays, as long as there is availability.
 You can mix and match services from the Short Break providers which best suits your needs and wishes.

-For example, if a child or young person is allocated 100 hours of Short Breaks the hours can be used in the following manner; 25 hours at ELHAP, 15 hours at Oak Foundation 10 hours at The Limes, 10 hours at The Limes 40 hours at KIDS etc. or the child/young person can use all 100 hours with the one organisation if they so wish.
+For example, if a child or young person is allocated 100 hours of Short Breaks the hours can be used in the following manner: 25 hours at ELHAP, 15 hours at Oak Foundation, 20 hours at Resources for Autism, 40 hours at KIDS etc. or the child/young person can use all 100 hours with the one organisation if they so wish.
 In some cases, there may also be a daily/weekly charge to attend an activity.
 Check with the provider for details.

 If child/ young person uses up all of their hours before the end of the financial year, they will not be able to access the services until April of the following year unless this is agreed by the Short Break Panel or there is an urgent, unavoidable change in a family’s situation.
 Therefore, it is very important to carefully plan how you use your hours.